remix-run/react-router/docs/components/await.md

 </Await>;
 ```

-`<Await>` is primarily intended to be used with the [`defer()`][deferred response] data returned from your `loader`.
+`<Await>` is primarily intended to be used with the [`defer()`][defer response] data returned from your `loader`.
 Returning a deferred value from your loader will allow you to render fallbacks with `<Await>`.
 A full example can be found in the [Deferred guide][deferred guide].

 ### Error Handling

 If the passed promise rejects, you can provide an optional `errorElement` to handle that error in a contextual UI via the `useAsyncError` hook.
-If you do not provide an errorElement, the rejected value will bubble up to the nearest route-level `errorElement` and be accessible via the [`useRouteError`][userouteerror] hook.
+If you do not provide an `errorElement`, the rejected value will bubble up to the nearest route-level `errorElement` and be accessible via the [`useRouteError`][userouteerror] hook.

 ```tsx
 function ErrorHandler() {